imrein/docker-compose-files/README.md

 Inventory of my docker-compose-files.

-All bind mounts will be changed to volumes in the future.
+All bind mounts will be changed to volumes in the future -> WIP...